GabrieleGiuseppini/Floating-Sandbox/README.md

 	- OpenGL 2.1 or later, MESA drivers are fine
 	- OpenAL, Vorbis and FLAC
 		- Many Linux distributions now use Wayland for their desktop environments, and Floating Sandbox will encounter an error when launching.
 To rectify this, set the environment variable "GDK_BACKEND" to "x11"
+	- Note: the game has been built and tested only on Ubuntu 20.04

 <img src="https://i.imgur.com/6LOVsqX.jpg">